A series of failures in Florida school shooting mark week of stunning revelations

 In the weeks leading up to the February 14 massacre, people reported warning signs about Cruz, 19, but law enforcement officials failed to act.
 And during the shooting, the deputy assigned to the school stayed outside the building where the carnage happened, authorities said.

-Here are other revelations that emerged about the shooting this week:
+Here are other revelations that emerged this week:

 Tipster warned the FBI